ibm-cloud-docs/direct-link/subnet-configuration.md

  * Inter-account VLAN spanning isn't allowed in the VRF environment.
  * IPSEC VPN service is limited.

-VRF doesn't prevent SSL or PPTP VPN access, but the behavior changes.
+VRF doesn't prevent SSL VPN access, but the behavior changes.
 Without VRF, one VPN connection is enough to see all servers on your account.
 With VRF, you can access resources only in the market that is associated with your VPN.
 So if you connect to the DAL VPN, you can connect to DAL servers only.
 {: note}

 IBM Cloud ASN is **13884**, for public and private services.